Enrolments for 2023 - 2024

 Your timetable will be confirmed during your first week.

 GCSE RESULTS & PREVIOUS ACHIEVEMENTS

 Students aged 16-18, studying more than 150 hours, have to study for maths and/or English where they do not already hold GCSE or equivalent grade 9-4 or L2 Functional Skills.
-In addition to this, students will also attend a minimum of one hour a week additional maths/English support.

 The results declared on the online enrolment form will be verified against your Personal Learning Record and enrolments to Maths and/or English GCSE added or cancelled as appropriate.

 Yes - results slips are acceptable but you will not be able to enrol without them.

 Full time students have all been advised to bring their certificates in when they enrol.
 If you do not bring in your certificates/results slip and they are needed for the entry requirements, you will be advised at the ‘meet and greet’ that you will need to go home and get them.